 2. Person of Interest (2011-2016)

 With the involvement of big names like Jonathan Nolan, J.J.
-Abrams et al, everyone certainly had very high hopes from ‘Person of Interest’.
+Abrams, et al, everyone certainly had very high hopes from ‘Person of Interest.’
 And boy, it does fulfill those expectations.
 Focused on two central characters – a billionaire software engineer Harold Finch who had worked with the U.S. Government to create a highly intelligent supercomputer to trace the upcoming terrorist activities and John Reese, a former Green Beret/CIA who has lost his love and is now leading a hobo lifestyle in the NYC.
-The premise is based out on a hack that Finch had incorporated into the said machine which would return a Social Security Number of the person of interest who is (about to be) involved in a crime – either by doing it or by being a victim.
+The premise is based on a hack that Finch had incorporated into the said machine, which would return a Social Security Number of the person of interest who is (about to be) involved in a crime – either by doing it or by being a victim.

 Read More: Shows Like ‘Twin Peaks’